2020

 Lincolnshire County Council Lincolnshire Partnership NHS Foundation… South Lincolnshire Clinical Commissioni… +1 more

-Concerns summary Agencies failed to engage with family concerns for a patient with complex dual diagnosis.
+Concerns summary (AI summary) Agencies failed to engage with family concerns for a patient with complex dual diagnosis.
 There was inadequate care coordination, poor evaluation of relapse signs, and a lack of assertive community outreach for his advanced addiction and mental health needs.

 Daniel Coleman